Sony FE 20mm f/1.8 G review

-It seems that Sony has been listening to its photographers, with the next lens in the continuously growing FE line-up being the highly anticipated Sony FE 20mm f/1.8 G. Just when you thought you had every lens option you needed, Sony has thrown a curveball that could send even the most prudent photographer rushing to their local camera store.
+It seems that Sony has been listening to its photographers, with the latest addition to its continually growing FE lineup being the highly anticipated Sony FE 20mm f/1.8 G. Just when you thought you had every lens option you needed, Sony has thrown a curveball that could send even the most prudent photographer rushing to their local camera store.

-The new lens certainly fills a gap for Sony, but with the Sigma 20mm f/1.4 available for just under half the price of the Sony offering, it’s going to take something special to entice photographers to pay more for a slightly slower lens.
-Fortunately for Sony, the FE 20mm f/1.8 definitely has a few tricks up its sleeve that make your decision between the two lenses not quite as clearcut as it first appears.
+The new lens certainly fills a gap for Sony, but with the Sigma 20mm f/1.4 available for just under half the price of the Sony offering it’s going to take something special to entice photographers to pay more for a slightly slower lens.
+Fortunately for Sony, the FE 20mm f/1.8 has a few tricks up its sleeve that should make the choice not quite as clear-cut as it might first appear.

 Features